 “I look forward to your input on this”

-This email sign off is similar to the one above, however there is a subtle change to make the tone less needy and more confident.
+This email sign-off is similar to “looking forward to hearing from you”, but the tone is less needy and more confident.

 Email Sign Offs for a Formal Email